He4eT/oddsquat/src/pages/projects.md

   | <a href='https://he4et.github.io/elseifplayer/' target='_blank'>app</a>

   - #### cheap-glkote
-  Abstract implementation of the GlkOte library interface designed to be used with Emglken.
+  Abstract implementation of&nbsp;the GlkOte library interface designed to&nbsp;be&nbsp;used with Emglken.

   <a href='https://github.com/He4eT/cheap-glkote' target='_blank'>repository</a>
   | <a href='https://www.npmjs.com/package/cheap-glkote' target='_blank'>npm</a>

 ---

-### IF Games
+### IF&nbsp;Games

   - #### yet another experiment
-  Tiny "escape the room" style TADS3 game.
+  Tiny “escape the room” style TADS3&nbsp;game.
-  <br>Designed as a set of examples for developing interactive fiction.
+  <br>Designed as&nbsp;a&nbsp;set of&nbsp;examples for developing interactive fiction.

   <a href='https://github.com/He4eT/yet-another-experiment' target='_blank'>repository</a>
   | <a href='https://ifdb.org/viewgame?id=rsssdo3anjpwnt6e' target='_blank'>ifdb</a>